EthicalHacker-PenetrationTesting/Ethical-hacker-V02/W02D01 Network-Part1.md

 4. If there are no errors, we can enable the card again `ifconfig wlan0 up`

 > When we use this part of monitor mode the name will be `wlan0`  not `wlan0mon,`

+## Enabling monitor mode using airmon-ng

+it is easy to use it, only use these steps:

+1. let's disconnected the card `ifconfig wlan0 down`
+2. this command will be kill any service that might interfere with enabling monitor mode `airmon-ng check kill`

+[image  `airmon-ng check kill`]

+3.  we will enable monitor mode in the same way that we did in the first method, using the `airmon-ng start wlan0`

+4. Now, as monitor mode has been started on `wlan0mon`, which is a virtual wireless interface, we can use the `iwconfig` command to check.
+Then, it will be in monitor mode.

+[images `iwconfig`]

+> In the future, we're going to use monitor mode in different attacks.
+If an attack doesn't work, all we have to do is unplug the card, plug it back in, and try another method for enabling monitor mode.